 Go Wild in Garnock

-Have you ever popped out to walk the dog and spotted mystery bird flitting from tree to tree?
+Have you ever popped out to walk the dog and spotted a mystery bird flitting from tree to tree?
 Or wondered what that butterfly was as you were out doing a spot of gardening?
-Well this is your chance to find out!
+Well, this is your chance to find out!
 Go Wild in Garnock is all about giving you the skills and tools necessary to become a ‘citizen scientist’ and contribute to our understanding of wildlife in the Garnock Connections landscape.

 We are working with the South and West Scotland Environmental Information Centre (SWSEIC) to make it as easy as possible for everyone in the landscape to get involved in wildlife recording.

-This project is also funded by the Green Infrastructure Community Engagement Fund
+This project is also funded by the Green Infrastructure Community Engagement Fund.

 Did you know?